 Any employee who anticipates any medical treatment necessitating absence from employment will notify the Chief Human Resources Officer in writing within ten days of being informed that such medical treatment is required.
-The written notice will state the date medical leave is requested to commence, a brief statement of the nature of the medical problem requiring treatment, the proposed date of treatment or hospitalization, the length of any absence from employment and convalescence, and the extent, if any, of any anticipated disability.
-All notices will be signed by a licensed physician or dentist.
+The written notice shall state the date medical leave is requested to commence, a brief statement of the nature of the medical problem requiring treatment, the proposed date of treatment or hospitalization, the length of any absence from employment and convalescence and the extent, if any, of any anticipated disability.
+All notices must be subscribed by a licensed medical practitioner.

-Medical leave (sick leave), up to an amount accumulated by the employee, will be granted to such an employee for the time actually spent undergoing treatment or hospitalization as well as any prescribed period of convalescence.
-In the event accumulated sick leave is insufficient, an employee may request leave without pay, retirement, or resignation, which may be granted at the discretion of the Superintendent in accordance with established School Board policies and regulations.
+Medical leave (sick leave), up to an amount accumulated by the employee, will be granted to such employee for the time actually spent undergoing treatment or hospitalization as well as any prescribed period of convalescence.
+In the event accumulated leave is insufficient, the employee will be inactivated in the Department of Human Resources/Payroll system once leave is exhausted.
+The employee may request leave without pay, retirement, or resignation which may be granted at the discretion of the superintendent in accordance with established School Board policies and regulations.